 Higher retention rates & lower employee turnover

 As we mentioned, a good onboarding process improves employee retention by 82%, so you’re almost twice as likely to keep your new hire in the company if they are introduced to the company with a thorough onboarding system.
 If you’ve got a serious turnover problem at your company, a poor/short onboarding program could be what’s causing the problem.
 No one wants to feel lost and scared in a new job.

 You create a better, more productive work environment

 A thorough onboarding process stretching through an employee’s first year can boost productivity by 70%, leading to better and more effective work produced more quickly.
 This also tends to have a knock-on effect with other employees, as the new employee has higher engagement levels and it’s easier to swap ideas when everyone is feeling productive and confident.

 You can teach ongoing soft and technical skills

 Most job roles require a combination of soft skills and technical skills.
+Soft skills might include:

 - Creative thinking